 How to Pronounce Cerreto Guidi

 Cosimo I had the villa built as a base for his hunting expeditions in the area.
 It was constructed using stone and materials from a nearby castle that lay in ruins.

 The UNESCO World Heritage Site villa has a dark history – Cosimo’s daughter Isabella died here.
 Legend has it that her jealous husband, the Duke of Bracciano, had her murdered at the villa.

 Don’t Miss: the Medici portraits, the Hunting Museum (with weapons from the Middle Ages), Buontalenti’s innovative access ramps (aka Medici bridges).

 Entry is free but the hours and days it’s open are limited.
 Call ahead to make sure it will be open when you’re there.

-See the Medici Villa of Cerreto Guidi official website for up-to-date info on open days and hours.
+See the Medici Villa of Cerreto Guidi official website (in Italian) for up-to-date info on open days and hours.

 If you enjoy the Medici Villa of Cerreto Guidi, you’ll want to check out our post on